chri3i/Ruvaak-Readme/README.md

 ### Optional Mods

 In your MO2 window you will find a seperator called 'Optional Mods' plugins within this seperator are save to activate mid game unless stated otherwise.
 Removal of them is not adviced mid game.
 You will find a set of mods that belong together there: Skyrim Skill Uncapper, Skyrim Skill Uncapper - Ruvaak's Balance and Uncapper - Experience Setup.
-Enable either all of these 3 or none.
+Enable either all of these 3 or none. **It has to be done on a new save, DO NOT ENABLE THEM ON AN EXISTING SAVE**.
 Be aware that this setup is experimental and might be not that balanced, that's why I left it as optional till I tested it more.

 ## Playing the List